-Adenoid cystic carcinoma (ACC) is a type of cancer that usually affects surrounding areas such as the salivary glands and head and neck.
-However, it can also occur in other parts of the body, such as breast tissue, skin, prostate, and cervix.
+Adenoid cystic carcinoma (ACC) is a type of cancer that usually affects surrounding areas such as the salivary glands, head and neck.
+However, it can also occur in other body parts, such as breast tissue, skin, prostate, and cervix.

-This type of cancer is relatively rare compared to other types of cancer.
-The tumour may be solid, hollow, round, or perforated.
-Women are more susceptible to this cancer than men and are common in groups aged 40 to 60 years.
+This type of cancer is relatively rarer than other types of cancer.
+The tumor may be solid, hollow, round, or perforated.
+Women are more susceptible to this cancer.
+It is common in groups aged 40 to 60 years.

 What are the signs and symptoms?

-This cancer affects many parts of the body, so symptoms depend on which part of the body is affected.
+This cancer affects many body parts, so symptoms depend on which part of the body it affects.
 ACC in the salivary glands can cause facial pain, sagging, or numbness in the lips and surroundings.
-When ACC affects the lacrimal duct, it can cause vision problems, swelling of the eyes, and pain and swelling in the area near the lacrimal duct.
+When ACC affects the lacrimal duct, it causes vision problems, swollen eyes, and pain/swelling in the area near the duct.
 ACC, which affects the skin, can cause pain, bleeding, pus accumulation, hair loss, and increased sensitivity to the affected area.
 The joints near the areola usually develop when it affects your breasts.
 In the case of the cervix, there may be vaginal discharge and bleeding as well as pain.
 Prostate ACC can lead to frequent urination and poor urine flow.